Zippovich2/wordpress-config/README.md

 $ composer require zippovich2/wordpress-config
 ```

-Then load configs in your `functions.php` or right after `wp-settings.php` file is required:
+Then load configs in your `functions.php` or right after the `wp-settings.php` file was included:

 ```php
 $config = new Config('path/to/config-dir');